Appearance

 Target port | The container port or named target on the selected deployment |

-The console reads the deployment selector and creates a normal ClusterIP service for that deployment.
+The console reads the deployment selector and creates a ClusterIP service for that deployment.

 After that, it behaves like any other Kubernetes service in the namespace.